acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 ## Profiles

 Profiles specify default arguments for different contexts like dev, test, and prod.
 This makes it easier for the end user to consume the Acorn application.
 When developing an application, often there are non-prod ports, different Dockerfile build targets, and replica counts differ from prod.
-Authors can define a different set of defaults for these environments.
+Authors can define a different set of defaults for each environment.

 ```cue
 args: {